btcpayserver/btcpayserver-doc/docs/FAQ/FAQ-Synchronization.md

 You can't skip synchronization, but you can drastically decrease the time it takes.
 If you're comfortable with using the command line, you can use FastSync to synchronize your node faster.
 Be sure to [read this FastSync document](https://github.com/btcpayserver/btcpayserver-docker/tree/master/contrib/FastSync) to understand the potential trust issues involved with this feature.

 To use FastSync, make sure your deployment has a pruning option enabled by using an `opt-save-storage` [environment variable](./FAQ-Deployment.md#how-can-i-modify-or-deactivate-environment-variables), otherwise bitcoind will not be able to sync.
-First step is to [ssh into](./FAQ-ServerSettings.md#how-to-ssh-into-my-btcpay-running-on-vps) your BTCPayServer instance and run the following commands:
+First step is to [ssh into](./FAQ-ServerSettings.md#how-to-ssh-into-my-btcpay-running-on-vps) your BTCPay Server instance and run the following commands:

 ```bash
 sudo su -